 * During the cold months, worship is in the Chapel,

 By God's Grace, West Parish Congregational Church, United Church of Christ, is committed to nurturing and celebrating God's love in our lives, in the Church family, the community and in the world.

-Pastor Tim's first Sunday with us was September 13!
+Pastor Tim's first Sunday with us!

 Church Office Hours:

 We are a church dedicated to extending Jesus' welcome to every person.
 Our mood is hopeful, our spirit is uplifting.
 As we gather to sing hymns from our rich heritage, to pray for healing of people and the earth, and to hear an inspiring message from our pastor, we are thankful for our legacy and for Christ's call to lovingly serve God and neighbor.
 In response to that call, we cheerfully support both global and local outreach to people in need.

 West Parish Congregational Church was organized in 1796, and is the oldest continuing institution in the Town of Bethel, after the town itself.
 The current historic meetinghouse building on Church Street was originally built in 1847.